robynverrinder/course-audit-tool/README.md

 The workbook has five sheets:

-- **Course Audit Summary** — scan metadata and headline counts
+- **Course Audit Summary**: scan metadata and headline counts
-- **Expected Structure Check** — full comparison of expected vs actual folders with status and reviewer columns
+- **Expected Structure Check**: full comparison of expected vs actual folders with status and reviewer columns
-- **Folder Details** — file counts, sizes, and types per folder
+- **Folder Details**: file counts, sizes, and types per folder
-- **File Details** — every file with type, size, and modification date
+- **File Details**: every file with type, size, and modification date
-- **Exceptions** — issues only, for review and sign-off
+- **Exceptions**: issues only, for review and sign-off

 ---